 In his 2006 bestseller "The Long Tail" [1], Chris Anderson emphasizes how digital distribution has dramatically changed retailers' business models.
-Traditional retailers have a limited space they can use to stock items; market forces drive them to carry only those items that have the best chance to sell, thus losing less popular ones.
-With the advent Licia Capra Department of Computer Science University College London London, WC1E 6BT United Kingdom I.capra@cs.ucl.ac.uk of the Internet, retailers are not bound by the same physical constraints, so that more items can be offered.
-Moreover, consumers at a global level can now be easily reached, meaning that more items will be bought from the 'long tail'; this is a non negligible market: even though not many of each item in the tail are sold, the numbers add up to large volumes overall, given the length of the tail itself.
+Traditional retailers have a limited space they can use to stock items; market forces drive them to carry only a limited number of items, in particular, those that have the best chance to sell, thus losing less popular ones.
+With the advent of the Internet, retailers are not bound by the same physical constraints, so that a much wider variety of items can be offered from the 'long tail'.
 As a result, while a traditional bookshop can hardly be expected to sell more than 100,000 different titles, an online service such as Amazon.com can offer its costumers millions of different products.
-More recently, not only the cost of distribution, but also the cost of production has been dramatically reduced; compare, for instance, the variety of programs offered by a traditional broadcast or cable TV, with what is on offer on sites like YouTube.com.
-The overall result is a society where an unprecedented volume of supply can meet the demand of millions of users from all over the world.

 However, as Anderson points out, providing people with a massive choice is pointless, if that means they have to browse through thousands, or even millions, of potentially relevant items.
 Rather, people must be assisted in finding what they want.
 Filters can be used to connect supply and demand, making it easier for users to find the particular content that they would enjoy.